A model-independent measurement of the CKM angle $\gamma$ in the decays $B^\pm\to[K^+K^-\pi^+\pi^-]_D h^\pm$ and $B^\pm\to[\pi^+\pi^-\pi^+\pi^-]_D h^\pm$ ($h = K, \pi$): Fit results with a Cartesian parameterisation

 In Ref.~\cite{LHCb-PAPER-2022-017}, a Cartesian parameterisation is proposed instead.
 This parameterisation uses $\gamma$ as a free parameter, as well as the Cartesian parameters $x^{\D h}$ and $y^{\D h}$, which are defined as

 for $h = \kaon$ and $\pion$.

 With the Cartesian parameterisation, the resulting fit parameters are shown in Table~\ref{table:Interpretation_fit_results_Cartesian}, and the corresponding correlation matrix is listed in Table~\ref{table:Interpretation_fit_correlations_Cartesian}.
 The values have been corrected for small fit biases, but the uncertainties are found to be well described using a multidimensional Gaussian distribution.
+The results in Table~\ref{table:Interpretation_fit_results_Cartesian} are performed without constraints from the phase-space integrated measurements in Ref.~\cite{LHCb-PAPER-2022-037}.

 \centerline { \bf LHCb collaboration} \begin {flushleft}